Minimum Bottom Line Profit Should Be > 7%!

 For any company, profit is based on the risk reward concept.
 With construction, what should be the profit (reward) given the risk?
 What is a reasonable expectation given the industry and the particular business?

 There is no single correct answer.
 The construction industry is divided into several significant branches.
 This article is focused on the residential contractor.
-From the new home builder to the re-modeler, a reasonable profit given the risk should be no less than 9% AND this does not include a reasonable salary to the owner for his management role.
+From the new home builder to the re-modeler, a reasonable profit given the risk should be no less than 9% per year AND this includes a reasonable salary to the owner for his management role.
 This is the take home or actual bottom line profit; the amount after taxes.
 How do you derive such a figure?
 How do you determine the markup on the construction project to end up with this profit?

 I have written several articles related to this exact issue: